TediusTimmy/BC-DeciCalc/Manuel.md

 The sheet automatically recalculates after you finish entering a label or formula, and when you paste a cell.
 If a cell references a cell that hasn't been computed yet, then that cell will be computed, unless we are already in the process of computing that cell (circular reference).

+### Background Processing Notes

+The program now handles sheet updates in a background thread.
+There is an indicator next to the sheet recalculation order as to whether background processing is occurring.
+If there is a `#` in the top-right corner of the screen, the sheet is being processed.
+During sheet processing, no commands that modify the sheet will be executed.
+In addition, the second line of information will not be displayed for cells that haven't processed yet.
+Saving ... ought to work.
+If you save while exiting, the program will wait for the sheet to recalculate before completely exiting.
+(If your sheet seems hung on a computation, save with `W` and then `qn`.)

 ## Entering Data